Du (magazine): Oliver Prange

 Under Prange, who was editor in chief since 2015, the magazine published issues in cooperation with other cultural institutions for which it also received financial support.
 This went well until, a week ahead of the Federal Elections in 2015, Du published an issue about the art collection of the politician of the Swiss People's Party (SVP) Christoph Blocher.
-Some have criticized the fact that a cultural institution like Du was used as a vehicle for publicity.
+Some have criticized the fact that a cultural institution like Du was used as a vehicle for electoral publicity.

 Reception

-The magazine became a cultural magazine during World War II, and seemed to have followed the line of the Federal Council of Switzerland and also the former Zürcher Illustrierte which both supported an Intellectual Homeland Defense in 1938.
+The magazine became a cultural magazine during World War II, and seemed to have followed the line of the Federal Council of Switzerland and also the former Zürcher Illustrierte which both supported an Spiritual National Defense in 1938.
 A lot of the content in the first issues focused on Swiss artists, painters and landscapes.
 The cover of the December issue was regularly themed after Christmas.
 Corti wrote an influential article in which he advocated for the establishment of a village for orphans of World War II.
 As a result, the Pestalozzi Children's Village was founded in 1946.